SignPath

 The resulting artifact will contain both the original file myfile.bin and the detached signature in myfile.bin.sig.

-Detached signature verification
+Raw signature verification

-openssl dgst -verify pubkey.pem -signature file.sig file
+openssl dgst -verify pubkey.pem -signature file.sig

 Verification methods